-Prior to Jacksonville, Haney spent the 2010-2013 seasons turning Jones High School's girl’s basketball into a powerhouse program in Florida as its head coach.
-A three-time FACA Coach of the Year, Haney developed several Division I players while also leading the program to two district titles and state Final Four appearances.
+Prior to Jacksonville, Haney spent the 2010-13 seasons turning Jones High School's girls' basketball into a powerhouse program in Florida as its head coach.
+A three-time FACA Coach of the Year, Haney developed several Division I players, while also leading the program to a pair of district titles and state Final Four appearances.

 A Miami, Fla. native, Haney served as an instructor for two years at The Edge Training Facility, known as the premier training facility in the state of Florida.
-In conjunction with former Boston Celtic Dee Brown, Haney performed team and individual skill development sessions, camps, and clinics.
-Haney’s clientele ranged from beginning players to elite prep, college, and professional athletes in the NBA and European Leagues.
+In conjunction with former Boston Celtic Dee Brown, Haney performed team and individual skill development sessions, camps, and clinics, and worked with a range of clientele from beginning players, to elite prep, college, and professional athletes in the NBA and European Leagues.

-Haney earned his bachelor of science in engineering technology from Florida Agricultural & Mechanical University (2004).
-He also holds a Master of Science in Athletic Administration from Nova Southeastern University (2010).
-He attended Miami Southridge Senior High School where he was a three-year basketball letterman and team captain.
+A 2004 graduate of Florida Agricultural & Mechanical University where he earned his Bachelor of Science in Engineering Technology, Haney also holds a Master of Science in Athletic Administration from Nova Southeastern University (2010).
+He attended Miami Southridge Senior High School, where he was a three-year basketball letterman and team captain.

-He and his wife, Aaliyah, reside in Jacksonville and have two children, Imani (9) and Caleb (4).
+He and his wife, Aaliyah, reside in Jacksonville with their three children, Imani, Caleb, and Avery.

 "Jacksonville made a very smart and decisive move by hiring Darnell Haney.
 He's been an integral part of the amazing success they have had.
 He has tremendous character and integrity, and brings great energy to the court.
 He is seasoned and ready." – Katie Meier, Women's Basketball Head Coach at the University of Miami